dkublik/jekyll-now/_posts/2015-10-11-under the boot.md

 comments: true
 ---

 Remember the times when we had to register dispatchers, viewResolvers, etc. to make our spring application web-app?
 Then there was _@EnableWebMvc_ annotation and now even this is redundant.
 These days the only thing you need to do is to add _'org.springframework.boot:spring-boot-starter-web'_ dependency to your project and everything else is done automagically.

 &nbsp;

 The same goes for a database connection.
 Not that long ago minimum db-aware spring-context configuration was:

-+ register data source (_<jdbc:embedded-database id="dataSource" type="HSQL"/>_)
++ register data source (_&lt;jdbc:embedded-database id="dataSource" type="HSQL"/&gt;_)
-+ register entity manager (through entity manager factory) (_<bean id="entityManagerFactory" class="org.springframework.orm.jpa.LocalContainerEntityManagerFactoryBean">_)
++ register entity manager (through entity manager factory) (_&lt;bean id="entityManagerFactory" class="org.springframework.orm.jpa.LocalContainerEntityManagerFactoryBean"&gt;_)
-+ register transaction manager (_<bean id="transactionManager" class="org.springframework.orm.jpa.JpaTransactionManager" >_)
++ register transaction manager (_&lt;bean id="transactionManager" class="org.springframework.orm.jpa.JpaTransactionManager" &gt;_)
-+ turn on annotation driven transaction boundaries (_<tx:annotation-driven transaction-manager="transactionManager" proxy-target-class="false"/>_)
++ turn on annotation driven transaction boundaries (_&lt;tx:annotation-driven transaction-manager="transactionManager" proxy-target-class="false"/&gt;_)

 &nbsp;